nanvel/blog/2020/07/ruby.md

 end
 ```

-A question mark if used to mark predicates - methods that return a Boolean value.
+A question mark is used to mark predicates - methods that return a Boolean value.

 Exclamation mark suffix: is used to indicate that caution is required with the use of the method.